 Skip to main content

-It Ain't Over Yet
+It's Not Over Yet

 The largest social networking site hasn’t remained unaffected by all of this.
 Another battle is fought here through likes and comments.
-The pages are filled with obscenity; one side abusing the other.
+The pages are filled with obscenity; one side abuses the other.
 What a waste of data charges, I say.

-And consequently the fire is fueled- the fire burning for decades, feeding on innocent lives; its flame reaches higher and higher, swallowing all within its reach.
+And consequently, the fire is fueled- the fire burning for decades, feeding on innocent lives; its flame reaches higher and higher, swallowing all within its reach.

 It has to be extinguished, this fire, and it has to be done soon.
 The time is high upon us.
 For this fire will die one day, like its every kin, but not before it has consumed all.
 And ashes will be all that is left behind.